-- 9. Obtain the list of all disbursements made during the fiscal year.
-Randomly select six disbursements, and obtain documentation from management for these disbursements.
-Compare the selected disbursements to the supporting documentation, and: - (a) Report whether the six disbursements agree to the amount and the payee in the supporting documentation.

-Each of the six selected disbursements agreed with the amount and payee in the supporting documentation.

-(b) Report whether the six disbursements were coded to the correct fund and general ledger account.

-Each of the six selected disbursements were coded to the correct fund and general ledger account.

-(c) Report whether the six disbursements were approved in accordance with management's policies and procedures.
+9. Obtain the list of all disbursements made during the fiscal year.
+Randomly select six disbursements and obtain documentation from management for these disbursements.
+Compare the selected disbursements to the supporting documentation, and: (a) report whether the six disbursements agree to the amount and payee in the supporting documentation, (b) report whether the six disbursements are coded to the correct fund and general ledger account, and (c) Report whether the six disbursements were approved in accordance with management's policies and procedures.

-Each of the six selected disbursements were approved in accordance with management's policies and procedures.
+All disbursements agree to the amount and payee in the supporting documentation.
+Disbursements were coded to the correct fund and general ledger account.
+The disbursements were approved in accordance with management's policies and procedures.